 "How many 'prey-animals' have you actually gotten to know?"

 The Dragon gnawed a bone as I ate my bread.

 "The superior species in the Universe, huh.
 You Dragons sure have an inflated opinion of yourselves.
 Admit it, you need me.
 What would you do if I weren't here?"

-The Dragon looked at my companions who sat around the campfire and said, "Eat better."
+The Dragon looked at the bone, and then at my companions sitting around the campfire.
+He said, "Eat better."